New Jersey heating bill and utility bill assistance programs.

 New Jersey Natural Gas offers its customers the Gift of Warmth program.
 This is a program that provides natural gas bill and heating assistance to low income customers and those state residents who are in a temporary financial distress.
 This particular assistance program is administered by the United Way through local Community Action Program (CAP) agencies.
 In your town or county.
 Call Middlesex County - 732-828-4541.
 Ocean County - Ocean, Inc. 732-244-9041.
 Monmouth County - 732-502-8855 or 732-775-4442.
 Morris County - Organization for Hispanic Affairs, Inc. 973-366-1131

 New Jersey Natural Gas - In addition to the resource listed above, the utility company offers low to moderate income customers several other financial and emergency assistance programs.
 Examples include the Lifeline Credit, Comfort Partners, and TRUE, among others.
 Click here for additional programs that can help pay natural gas bills.
+And read more on financial assistance from New Jersey Natural Gas.

 New Jersey Public Service Electric and Gas Company (PSE&G) - This is one of the largest electric and gas companies in the state, and they have over two million customers.
 Most of the resources they provide low income customers are government programs, such as LIHEAP, weatherization, and SHARES.
 However they also work with customers in other ways, including providing referrals to non-profits.
 Read more PSE&G assistance.